 Elements for Added Value:

-- Underfloor Heating — Ditching radiators and opting for underfloor heating is becoming increasingly popular in bathrooms.
-It will give you more wall space for a larger bath or shower and heat the room evenly.
-It will also add a luxurious element to the room.
+• Underfloor Heating — Ditching radiators and opting for underfloor heating is becoming increasingly popular in bathrooms.
+It gives you more wall space for a larger bath or shower and heats the room evenly.
+It also adds a luxurious element to the room.
 Who doesn’t want cosy toes after stepping out of a shower on a cold winter’s day?!

 #3 New Flooring

-There are very few floors that will truly last a lifetime.
-Even if your floor hasn’t worn out, it may be outdated in style.
+Few floors last a lifetime.
+Even if your floor hasn’t worn out, it may look outdated.
 The days when carpets in bathrooms were desirable are long gone.
 Likewise, patterned carpets and lino tiles are no longer wanted.

-Updating a floor can entirely transform the look of a room.
-It doesn’t have to be expensive, and there are many easy DIY options if you’re on a budget.
+Updating a floor can transform the look of a room, and it doesn’t have to be expensive — there are many easy DIY options if you’re on a budget.

 Elements for Added Value:

-- Natural Stone — Natural stone, like limestone, is the only type of flooring that gets better as it ages.
-It can truly last a lifetime and adds a pinch of character simultaneously.
+• Natural Stone — Natural stone, like limestone, is the only type of flooring that gets better as it ages.
+It adds character and can truly last a lifetime.

 Damaged walls, ugly artex ceilings and outdated colour schemes can age and devalue your home.
-Replastering and painting a room with a fresh coat of modern emulsion can bring a house into the 21st century.
-This is particularly important when selling, as it will appeal to prospective buyers and help achieve the maximum value from your home.
+Replastering and painting a room with a fresh coat of emulsion can bring a house into the 21st century.

 For small spaces, light-reflecting paints and mirrors are a great way to trick the eye into thinking a room is bigger.